Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Haldi Sabji is popularly made during festivals, weddings, and special occasions and is traditionally served with Rajasthani khoba roti, Bajra Roti, or Makki Ki Roti with a dollop of homemade ghee.

-It is usually served as a side dish with meals in smaller quantities, as it has strong flavors and creates a lot of heat inside the body.
+It is usually served as a side dish with meals in smaller portions, as it has strong flavors and can cause significant heat in the body.

 Storage Suggestions